 - Tariff points: 112

-- GCSE: For all applicants, Grade C/4 or above in English Language, Mathematics and Science or equivalent.* Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.
+- GCSE: Grade C/4 in English, Mathematics and Science, or equivalent.
+We do not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Literacy and Numeracy as suitable alternatives to GCSEs.

 - EDEXCEL (BTEC) Diploma: No specific subjects required.